 Octagon House and the Historic District

-Built in 1855, this unique eight-sided house was home to Judge John Moffat who came to Hudson from New York.
-The building now is owned by the St. Croix County Historical Society and is maintained as a museum complex (including the gardens and carriage house), and furnished with artifacts and antiques from early life in the St. Croix Valley.
-Adults $10; Students (6 to 18) $3; and Children 5 and younger free with an adult.
-Seniors (65+), AAA, Military, & Groups (10 or more) $8.
-Reservations required for groups of ten or more.
-Special tours may be arranged for groups of twenty-five or more.
-These special tours can included an elegant afternoon tea, a tour of the Phipps Center for the Arts and /or a Hudson City tour.
+Built in 1855, this unique eight-sided house was home to Judge John Shaw Moffat who came to Hudson from New York.
+The building now is owned by the St. Croix County Historical Society and is maintained as a museum complex (including the gardens, garden house, and carriage house), and furnished with artifacts and antiques from 1850 to 1950 in the St. Croix Valley.
+Admission is $12 for Adults; $5 for Students (K-12); Children 5 and younger are free with an adult.
+Seniors (65+), AAA, Military, & Groups (10 or more) $10.
+Reservations are strongly recommended.
+History events may be arranged for groups, including afternoon tea, a tour of historic Third Street, Victorian etiquette lessons, history talks, and more.